Towards $\mathbb{A}^1$-homotopy theory of rigid analytic spaces: Introduction

-An extension of the six functor formalism to non-algebraic maps of rigid analytic varieties is not clear.
+An extension of the six-functor formalism to non-algebraic maps of rigid analytic varieties is not clear.
 In the classical rigid motivic theory of Ayoub, the rigid affine line and the closed unit disc are $\Brig$-homotopic \cite[Prop.
 1.3.4]{AyoubRig}.
 This will not be the case, when working with $\Arig$-homotopy instead.
-This shows that we need more careful treatment to obtain a full six functor formalism for rigid spaces and cannot rely purely on the results of \cite{AGV}.
-Nevertheless, in future work we aim to establish a such full six functor formalism.
+This shows that we need a more careful treatment to obtain a full six-functor formalism for rigid spaces and cannot rely purely on the results of \cite{AGV}.
+Nevertheless, in future work we aim to establish a such full six-functor formalism.

-Let us pass to an application of our theory.
-By design, analytic K\hyp{}theory of rigid spaces is an $\Arig$\hyp{}invariant Nisnevich sheaf, hence it yields an object of the unstable $\Arig$\hyp{}homotopy category.
-Assuming resolution of singularities, we get the following identification (which we state in the introduction in less generality than in the main text).